Donald Trump's first farewell address: Speech

 The speech was reminiscent of Trump's campaign stump speech, emphasizing the highlights of his term in office.
 He wished incoming President Biden well (without directly mentioning his name), noting that the success and security of the country depended on his success as leader, while also implicitly warning Biden not to change or reverse some of his own policies upon taking over.
 Trump closed the speech on an optimistic note, stating his belief that his Make America Great Again movement was only just beginning, espousing confidence that it will continue to be a force in American politics.
 In doing so, he again suggested interest in either running for president again in 2024 himself or choosing a successor to run in his position.
 Nearly two years after leaving office, Trump officially announced his candidacy for president in 2024, on November 15, 2022.
 Trump became the Republican presidential nominee on July 15, 2024, and was elected to a second non-consecutive term as the 47th president of the United States on November 6, 2024.
-Trump might give a second farewell address sometime before the end of his second presidency on January 20, 2029.
+Trump would give a second farewell address sometime before the end of his second presidency on January 20, 2029.